 Voodoo Lab Sparkle Drive

-The Sparkle Drive features three usual control knobs seen on most overdrive pedals in the market, namely: gain, tone, volume and with an addition of a clean knob.
+The Sparkle Drive features three usual control knobs seen on most overdrive pedals on the market, namely: gain, tone, volume and with an addition of a clean knob.
 This very knob distinguishes the Sparkle Drive from the others.
-With a twist, the knob will fuse two different effects and customize your drive, or simply give your guitar a clean boost.
+With a twist, the knob will fuse two different effects and customise your drive, or simply give your guitar a clean boost.

 Users who have fiddled with overdrive pedals in the past will quickly notice upon using this unit a familiar, and almost welcomingly nostalgic sensation.
 This is an Ibanez Tube Screamer with a clean boost.
 Thanks to this characteristic, the Sparkle Drive makes for an effective option for acoustic guitar, giving it a slight boost in gain and volume but not at the cost of cleanliness.

 While other manufacturers want their products as polished and eye – catching as possible, BBE decided that looks are overrated, and one would only concern for the sounds when it comes to pedals.
 One glance at the Acoustimax by BBE proves just that.
 The Acoustimax is a simple, almost plain – looking pedal.
 Its knobs are displayed on an aluminum chassis, which is a grey and red metal box.
 Rumors have it, BBE took inspiration for this design from the control panels at their own factories.

 While the two-color exterior is not that tempting, the Acoustimax guarantees a vibrant and warm and yet so balanced tone.
 This pedal also features an accurate EQ with semi parametric mid control.
 The Sonic Maximizer has the ability to align the sound in the low frequency with that from the high, resulting in a brighter, more powerful tone.
 That combines with a twist of the gain knob which brings out the grittiness unique to overdrive effects.